-If you do not wish to use the Artix Designer or want to add routes to contracts as part of a makefile, you can use the wsdltorouting command line tool. wsdltorouting will import an existing contract and generate a new contract containing the specified routing instructions.
+The wsdltorouting command line tool can be used to add routes to contracts.
+Wsdltorouting will import an existing contract and generate a new contract containing the specified routing instructions.
 The imported contract must contain the specified source endpoint and destination endpoint, otherwise the tool will generate an error.